Bank of Ireland Benchmark Reform Hub

 In early 2020, Industry and Regulatory Authorities set dates after which LIBOR rates can no longer be offered for new products.
 Replacement products for Sterling LIBOR have been available to customers since 1st October 2020, and for periods after 31st March 2021, Sterling LIBOR can no longer be used for new products.

-Bank of Ireland UK does not intend to offer new products based on US Dollar LIBOR after 31st December 2021, in line with current regulatory guidelines which state that issuance of new LIBOR instruments should stop as soon as practicable.
-This milestone may change depending on market developments.
+Bank of Ireland UK will not offer new products based on US Dollar LIBOR after 31st December 2021, in line with current regulatory guidelines.

-Although benchmark reform is not applicable to all of our products or to every customer, where it is applicable, we are planning for a smooth transition to alternative rates in advance of the applicable cessation deadlines.
+Although benchmark reform is not applicable to all of our products or to every customer, where it is applicable, we have plans in place to ensure a smooth transition to alternative rates in advance of the applicable cessation deadlines.

 Benchmark rates are most common in banking products used by business or large corporate customers.
 As an example, for some business loans the overall interest rate applicable to the loan would be determined by using a benchmark rate plus the Bank’s lending margin.
 Commonly used impacted benchmarks in Bank of Ireland UK are Sterling LIBOR and US Dollar LIBOR rates.